6 Ways to Successfully Work from Home While Helping Kids Learn at Home

 While juggling so many different responsibilities, it’s helpful to utilize resources that are freely available.
 K12 and other organizations are offering free educational resources that will help keep kids engaged and learning while at home during the quarantine.
 Here are some of the resources your family can take advantage of right now:

-- Reading — Big Universe is a vast digital library through K12 that includes more than 17,000 leveled ebooks.
-Project Gutenberg also has thousands of ebooks available.
+- Reading — Project Gutenberg also has thousands of ebooks available.
 Free-choice reading provides several benefits, and with so many books to choose from, students are sure to find something that piques their interest and keeps them reading.

-- Game-Based Learning – Now through June 30, your child can enroll in Stride for free to improve in math, language arts, reading, and science.
+- Game-Based Learning – The Stride game-based learning system for grades pre-K to 8 engages students and accelerates learning in math, language arts, reading and science.
 Additional learning games for elementary students are also available through PBS Kids.
 Using gamification, these programs make learning fun and engaging.

 - Writing – We are all living through a historic moment, and writing about our experiences can be helpful in both spurring reflection and improving writing, especially for young people.
 Your child can read about other students’ experiences in quarantine and then write their own reflections.